faiyazchowdhury/faiyazchowdhury.github.io/README.md

 This will soon be a front-page for all the things that I really want to work on, so that I can remind myself all my main ideas, since I make too many.
+Honestly, this is just a one-stop shop for eveything I might want to refer to myself in the future.

 What I will do:
 - Update info